-When applying for a Canadian Medical Device License, you will also need to prove that you have a certified ISO 13485:2003 quality system that ALSO meets the specific requirements of the Canadian Medical Device Regulations (CMDR).
-Emergo can help you implement ISO 13485:2003 or modify your existing system to meet the Canadian requirements, also known as the Canadian Medical Devices Conformity Assessment System (CMDCAS).
+When applying for a Canadian Medical Device License, you will also need to prove that you have a certified ISO 13485:2003 quality management system that also meets the specific requirements of the Canadian Medical Devices Regulations (CMDR).
+You can read more about ISO 13485:2003 for Canada here.

-- Determine the classification of your device in Canada, if unclear.
+- Confirming your device classification in Canada.
 See the Health Canada process chart for details.

-- Complete and file the Canadian Medical Device License (MDL) or Medical Device Establishment Licence (MDEL) application.
+- Completing and filing the Canadian Medical Device License (MDL) or Medical Device Establishment License (MDEL) application on your behalf.

-- Develop, implement or modify your ISO 13485:2003 quality management system to meet the Canadian Medical Device Regulations (CMDR).
+- Developing, implementing or modifying your ISO 13485:2003 quality management system to meet Canadian requirements.